Home

 (1812-1909)

 As a boy, it's believed that Burget moved with his parents to Laurel Hill, a mountainous section of Fayette/Somerset Counties, PA.
 Later, they emigrated further west to near Scio, Harrison County, OH, where Burget grew up.
+According to his profile in the Cleveland history book: "There were no railroads across the country and the journey was a long and arduous one over roads that were but slightly improved and which in this instance led over the mountains and through almost impenetrable forests.
+He traveled with an ox team and settled year Youngstown."

 In about 1854, the Miners moved to Van Wert, Van Wert County, OH.
 Burget's brothers Henry (in 1839) and John Jr. (1840) had migrated to Van Wert County years earlier, and may have been part of the reason why Burget chose to relocate there.

-Burget was a carpenter.
 Upon arriving in Van Wert, he purchased town lot #130.
 In 1856, 1862 and 1864, he purchased other town lots, some in Van Wert's east side.
 Whether he purchased them for his own use, or for development and construction of houses, is unknown.

 A May 1877 issue of the Van Wert Times said that in Ridge Township, "Mr. John Johankins, of Southern Ridge, is building a splendid residence this Spring.
 Mr. Miner, of Van Wert, is doing the work."

-In 1856, Burget dabbled in politics, and was elected a Trustee of the City of Van Wert.
+In 1856, Burget became involved in politics, and was elected a Trustee of the City of Van Wert.
 Others holding office that year were Mayor Gaylor M. Saltzgaber, Recorder Reuben Tristre, Trustees George W. Moltz, Joseph Cassel, Joseph Brodnix and John H. McCulloch, and Treasurer Jacob Fox.
 Burget served in this role for one year, but never again afterward.

 After the death of son in law DeMoss, Burget purchased the DeMoss town lot #303 in 1869.
 He then deeded it back to his widowed daughter.

+Sarah was a member of the Order of Pocahontas.
 Burget was a charter member of the Independent Order of Red Men, a national lodge organization.
 At his death, the Van Wert Twice-A-Week Bulletin said he was "the oldest member of the local tribe, the oldest member of the order in Ohio..."

 Widowed daughter Eliza married William Cornwell in December 1872, and moved together to Nebraska.
 After completing the move, in 1880, Eliza granted her father power of attorney to complete the sale of Van Wert real estate that she owned.